-where $\vec{d}_{k}$ now acts like a pseudo-magnetic field on the pseudo-spin $\vec{S}_{k}$.
-Together with the super-conducting phase $\varphi$, which remains a freely choose-able parameter, we may map the vector $\vec{d}\left(k,\varphi\right)$ onto the two-sphere as long as $\| \vec{d}_{k}\| \neq 0$.
-We interpret the momentum label $k$ and super-conducting phase $\varphi$ as the angular coordinates $\vartheta$ and $\varphi$ in \eqref{SpinBfield}.
-Then the chemical potential $\mu$ takes the role of $M$, and therefore drives the topological phase transition when crossing $\mu = \pm 2t$. \\
+Here $\vec{d}_{k}$ acts like a ``magnetic field" on the pseudo-spin $\vec{S}_{k}$, \emph{cf.} discussion in \ref{Appendix:Topo_BS}.
+Together with the super-conducting phase $\varphi$, which remains a free parameter, we map the vector $\vec{d}_{k}$ onto the two-sphere, interpreting the momentum label $ka$ and super-conducting phase $\varphi$ as the angular coordinates $\vartheta$ and $\tilde{\varphi}$ in \eqref{SpinBfield}.
+Through the definitions in Appendix \ref{Appendix:Topo_BS} on the sphere this results in \cite{Le_Hur_2022, lehur_new} the identifications